-This study is part of a larger study of What Day of the Week Christ Died
+This page is part of a larger study of What Day of the Week Was Jesus Christ Crucified?

 The following is an attempt to show that the bread used at the Last Supper was not leavened and therefore this was indeed a Passover.
 There are two words used for bread in the New Testament, one for unleavened bread and another for regular bread.
 It has been claimed that the bread that Jesus broke at the Last Supper was not unleavened bread (Matzos in Hebrew/Azumos in the Greek) and therefore this could not be a real Passover.
 But is this truly the case?|